abweiner18/Atom_Preview/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Atom for the Beginner's documentation!
+Welcome to Atom Quick Set Up: HTML, Markdown, and RST's documentation!
 ========================================

 .. toctree::